 While mortgages and deeds of trust are similar in many ways, one significant difference between these documents is the parties involved.
 A deed of trust usually has three parties: the borrower, the lender, and a trustee.
 A mortgage involves only two parties: a borrower and a lender.

 The other major difference between mortgages and deeds of trust is how the foreclosure process works.
-Mortgages are ordinarily foreclosed judicially (though not always), while deeds of trust are often foreclosed nonjudicially.
+Mortgages are ordinarily foreclosed judicially (though not always), while deeds of trust are usually foreclosed nonjudicially.

 Depending on state law, a trustee might be an individual, like an attorney, or a business entity, like a bank or a title company.
-Sometimes, state law limits who may act as a trustee in specific ways.
+Sometimes, state law limits who may provide foreclosure trustee services.

 Trustees are frequently companies established specifically for the purpose of handling the various requirements during the foreclosure process.
 Some companies that act as foreclosure trustees have the word "service" or "services" in their company name.
 But even if a foreclosure trustee company uses the word "services" in its name, trustees are not loan servicers.